Prinzhorn/skrollr/README.md

 ### refresh([elements])

-Reparses all given elements.
+Reparses all given `elements`.
+You can pass a single element or an array-like element (Array, NodeList, jQuery object)

 Useful when

 * elements in `relative` mode change and need to be updated
 * data-attributes are manipulated dynamically
 * new elements are added to the DOM and should be controlled by skrollr

-When no elements are given, all elements in the document will be parsed again.
+When no `elements` are given, all elements in the document will be parsed again.
 In fact, when calling `skrollr.init()` skrollr uses `refresh()` without parameters internally.

 Time consuming operation, should not be called on every rendering.